ubs121/plane_shooting/README.md

 The agent's goal is to find the plane head with minimum possible shots.
 So how many shots are required to destroy any plane?
 I couldn't tell exact number, but I have some reasonable metrics.

 To measure the performance of the agent, I have chosen the average number of shots until the head is found.
-This will be a main factor to indicate the performance.
+This will be a main factor to indicate the performance of the agent.

-The average number of shots will be calculated as the following.
+The average number of shots is calculated as the following.

 ```
-  Average shot per play = totals shots / the number of play
+  Average shot = totals shots / the number of play
 ```

 ## II.
 Analysis